 My husband, who shares my passion for oncology, received his D.V.M. from the University of Georgia.
 He was accepted at Colorado State University for a residency/Ph.D. program in tumor immunology, so in June of 2011, we packed up our four cats, two dogs and two snakes and made the three day journey by car from Georgia to Colorado.
 We immediately felt at home in Big Sky country and can’t imagine a better place to live.

 Unfortunately, most people have experienced cancer in some way, whether through a family member, friend, or a personal struggle.
 My experience came through my father-in-law, who battled stage IV squamous cell carcinoma of his tongue and tonsils.
 It took many months of intensive chemotherapy, radiation and nursing care before he was back on his feet.
 He is one of the strongest people I know.
-More than six years later he is still in remission, showing the same positive attitude, strength and fearlessness that got him through that incredibly difficult time.
 He always said it was the excellent care he received from his doctors and nurses that made all the difference.

 As an FACC oncology technician, I have the opportunity to help make such a difference every day.
 It is recalling my father-in-law’s tribute to his oncology team that encourages me to devote myself to delivering the highest quality care possible to each and every patient so that, when the family leaves our hospital, they can say that our care and concern “made all the difference” in their cancer journey.